jonnicwolf/heart_of_the_cards/README.md

 # Esperi

-Heart of the Cards is a tarot reading app that offers users the ability to select up to five cards.
+Esperi is a tarot reading app that offers users the ability to select up to five cards.
 These cards are sourced from an API and presented alongside a personalized reading.

 # Client
 #### [Live Site](https://cartomancerssecrets.netlify.app)